itisgj/Pong-Game/README.md

 1. **Clone the Repository:** Start by cloning this repository to your local machine using the following command:
 `git clone https://github.com/itisgj/Pong-Game.git`

-2. **Install Pygame:** Ensure you have Turtle installed on your machine.
+2. **Install Turtle:** Ensure you have Turtle installed on your machine.
 Also, import WinSound to play the audio files.
 If you don't have Turtle already, you can install it using pip:
 `pip install turtle`

 3. **Run the Game:** Navigate to the cloned repository's directory and run the game: